eurostat/eubd2025_docs/CF.md

  - [cdse-notebooks](https://github.com/eurostat/eubd2025_docs/tree/main/cdse-notebooks)
  - [cf-notebooks](https://github.com/eurostat/eubd2025_docs/tree/main/cf-notebooks)
  - [docs](https://github.com/eurostat/eubd2025_docs/tree/main/docs)

+In order to recreate the extended OSGeoLive image, follow [these instructions](osgeoplus.md).
 :::

 ## First steps at the hackathon

 1. The hackathon participants receive a message with a link in your team private channel.
 Clicking on the link you get to 1password site.